okcza515/OOAD2568/ModEd/hr/README.md

     - API become easier to use.
 Developers work on one field at a time and chain the rules directly.
     - It is simpler to add or remove validations for individual fields without interfering with other validations.
     - Combine frequent uses validator for example: `IsStudentID()`, `IsEmail()`, `IsDate()`.

+### Issues

+- Who can implement function inside core module?
+- What is the criteria for the function to be inside core module?
+- Should there be a documentation for every core module implementation?